Harald Bohr: Mathematical career

 Bohr was elected to the American Philosophical Society in 1945.

 In the 1930s Bohr was a leading critic of the anti-Semitic policies taking root in the German mathematical establishment, publishing an article criticising Ludwig Bieberbach's ideas in Berlingske Aften in 1934.
+Following the murder of Kaj Munk on 4 January 1944 the Danish resistance newspaper De frie Danske brought condemning reactions from influential Scandinavians, including Bohr.

 Football

 Danish football team at the 1908 Olympic games.
 Bohr is in the top row, 2nd from left.

 Bohr was also an excellent football player.
 He had a long playing career with Akademisk Boldklub, making his debut as a 16-year-old in 1903.
 During the 1905 season he played alongside his brother Niels, who was a goalkeeper.
 Harald was selected to play for the Denmark national team in the 1908 Summer Olympics, where football was an official event for the first time.
 Though a Danish side had played at the 1906 Intercalated Games, the opening match of the 1908 Olympic tournament was Denmark's first official international football match.
 Bohr scored two goals as Denmark beat the French "B" team 9–0.
 In the next match, the semi-final, Bohr played in a 17–1 win against France, which remains an Olympic record.
 Denmark faced hosts Great Britain in the final, but lost 2–0, and Bohr won a silver medal.
 After the Olympics he made one further appearance for the national team, in a 2–1 victory against an England amateur team in 1910.
 His popularity as a footballer was such that when he defended his doctoral thesis the audience was reported as having more football fans than mathematicians.